antoniobruchidev/mp2-javascript-games/README.md

 #### Game buttons - New game - Rules - Home - changing color when hovering

-The user is signaled when he's hovering a button by changing the button style,
+The user is signaled when he's hovering a button by changing the button style.

 ![Buttons](assets/images/buttons.png)